 Published on Mar 01, 2022

 It’s that time of year again!
-Pretty soon representatives will be visiting campus from all over the country.
+Company representatives rom all over the region will be visiting campus.
 While that might sound intimidating, they’re actually pretty fun.
 You just have to know how to maneuver through the sea of potential.

 There are a few things to remember when it comes to preparing for the career fair.
 The first step is to figure out what day the career fair for your college will happen.
 Then, figure out if the fair will be in person or online.
 Both of those pieces of information can be found on our HireMizzouTigers.com.
 It’s nothing but smooth sailing from there!